The first time I travelled from Delhi to Chitkul it was 4 years ago. I was on a 9-day solo Delhi to Spiti Valley motorbike trip.

 Now, the important…

-Because Delhi to Chitkul by train or in a flight makes no sense, we skip that info in this travel blog altogether and start with the drive.
+Because it makes no sense to travel on a train or in a flight (because of the short distance between two destinations) we skip that info in this travel blog altogether and start with the drive.

 Delhi to Chitkul Drive